- Interviews started

 - Experience using and developing simple and complex models

-- Proficient with GIS software (e.g. ArcGIS, QGIS) and programming (e.g. Matlab, Pyton, R) is an advantage
+- Proficient with GIS software (e.g. ArcGIS, QGIS) and programming (e.g. Matlab, Pyton, R) is required

 - Experience with fieldwork or missions abroad is an advantage

 - Experience with sampling for (micro-)plastic in the riverine environment is an advantage

 - Good publication record in high ranking scientific peer-reviewed journals

 - Results-driven and self-motivated, even when faced with adversity and setbacks